asifmanan/learning-app/readme.md

 ## Why you should use this app

-it prints "Hello, WOrld ", what else do you need?
+it prints "Hello, World ", what else do you need?
 '''
 print("Hello, World")
 '''